ergodicio/tsadar/docs/source/getting_started.rst

         run: name of the run

 Once you have adjusted the parameters and saved the changes made, you will want to implement the run command.
-There are two run "modes".
+There are three run "modes".

-**Fit mode** perfoms the fitting procedure producing plasma conditions from the data.
+**Fit mode** runs the fitting algorithm producing plasma conditions from the data.

 .. code-block:: bash